Categories

 Briza maxima, quaking grass – can self-seed invasively but very happy (and pretty) in very poor soil

-Dwarf Festuca glauca ‘Elijah Blue’ also good
+Festuca glauca – dwarf forms and ‘Elijah Blue’ particularly good in drought

 Miscanthus nepalensis – a smallish slightly tender grass that produces gorgeous coppery golden tassels in a hot summer, common name the Himalayan fairy grass and also quite happy in a pot